Strong convergence of Kleinian groups: the cracked eggshell: Necessary conditions

 Now we can conclude the proof of Lemma \ref{cond2}.
-As we have seen, there is a constant $K$ depending only on $S$ such that for any complete hyperbolic metric $m$ on $S$, there is a pants decomposition $P_S$ with $\ell_m(P_S)\leq K$ (see \cite{bers}).
+As we have seen, there is a constant $K$ depending only on $S$ such that for every complete hyperbolic metric $m$ on $S$, there is a pants decomposition $P_S$ with $\ell_m(P_S)\leq K$ (see \cite{bers}).
 Consider a sequence $\{P_n\}$ of pants decompositions such that $\{ \ell_{m_n}(P_n)\}$ is bounded.
 Extract a subsequence such that $\{ P_n\}$ converges in the Hausdorff topology to a geodesic lamination $P_\infty$.
 By Claim \ref{shortpants}, $L$ is a sublamination of $P_\infty$.
 Let $c\subset S(L)$ be a non-peripheral simple closed curve.
 Since $c$ crosses $L$, we have $i(P_n,c)\longrightarrow\infty$.
 It follows then from the Collar Lemma that $\ell_{m_n}(c)\longrightarrow\infty$.
-In particular the restriction of $m_n$ to $S(L)$ is unbounded.
-By Lemma \ref{shortdegen}, the restriction of $m_n$ to $S(L)$ tends to $L$.
+In particular the restrictions of the $m_n$ to $S(L)$ are unbounded.
+By Lemma \ref{shortdegen}, the restrictions of the $m_n$ to $S(L)$ tend to $L$.
 This concludes the proof of Lemma \ref{cond2} and of Proposition \ref{concon}. \end{proof}